Earth Day

 Earth Day is an annual event on April 22 to demonstrate support for environmental protection.
 First held on April 22, 1970, it now includes a wide range of events coordinated globally through earthday.org (formerly Earth Day Network) including 1 billion people in more than 193 countries.

-In 1969 at a UNESCO conference in San Francisco, peace activist John McConnell proposed a day to honor the Earth and the concept of peace, to first be observed on March 21, 1970, the first day of spring in the northern hemisphere.
+In 1969 at a UNESCO conference in San Francisco, the peace activist John McConnell proposed a day to honor the Earth and the concept of peace, to first be observed on March 21, 1970, the first day of spring in the northern hemisphere.
 This day of nature's equipoise was later sanctioned in a proclamation written by McConnell and signed by Secretary General U Thant at the United Nations.
 A month later, United States senator Gaylord Nelson proposed the idea to hold a nationwide environmental teach-in on April 22, 1970, and hired a young activist, Denis Hayes, to be the national coordinator.
-The name "Earth Day" was coined by advertising writer Julian Koenig.
-Denis and his staff grew the event beyond the original idea for a teach-in to include the entire United States.
+The name "Earth Day" was coined by the advertising writer Julian Koenig.
+Hayes and his staff grew the event beyond the original idea for a teach-in to include the entire United States.

 Key non-environmentally focused partners played major roles.
-Under the leadership of labor leader Walter Reuther, for example, the United Auto Workers (UAW) was the most instrumental outside financial and operational supporter of the first Earth Day.
+Under the leadership of the labor leader Walter Reuther, for example, the United Auto Workers (UAW) was the most instrumental outside financial and operational supporter of the first Earth Day.
 According to Hayes: "Without the UAW, the first Earth Day would have likely flopped!"
 Nelson was later awarded the Presidential Medal of Freedom award in recognition of his work.

 The first Earth Day was focused on the United States.
 In 1990, Denis Hayes, the original national coordinator in 1970, took it international and organized events in 141 nations.
 On Earth Day 2016, the landmark Paris Agreement was signed by the United States, the United Kingdom, China, and 120 other countries.
 This signing satisfied a key requirement for the entry into force of the historic draft climate protection treaty adopted by consensus of the 195 nations present at the 2015 United Nations Climate Change Conference in Paris.
 Numerous communities engaged in "Earth Day Week actions," an entire week of activities focused on the environmental issues that the world faces.
-On Earth Day 2020, over 100 million people around the world observed the 50th anniversary in what is being referred to as the largest online mass mobilization in history.
+On Earth Day 2020, over 100 million people around the world observed the 50th anniversary of the event, now the world's largest civic observance.